Nat Geo Wild: Middle East and North Africa

+Australia

 The Asian version of the channel launched in Australia on 15 November 2009 on Austar and Foxtel.

 A high definition feed launched on Foxtel on 1 November 2010.
 Although the HD feed was expected to launch on Austar in late 2010/early 2011, the channel did not launch until 1 July 2012, after Foxtel acquired Austar.

 On 1 February 2015, Nat Geo Wild launched on Australian IPTV service Fetch TV.

 On 14 February 2017, the channel was made available in HD for Fetch TV customers.

 Nat Geo Wild, alongside National Geographic, officially ceased broadcasting in Australia and New Zealand on 1 April 2023.